-The Tempi crash brought focus to various gaps and mismanagement in the Greek railways– incompetent workers, lines in disrepair, inoperable radio systems, years of defunding.
-But the spotlight fell particularly on the fact that the traffic control and signaling systems, which are designed to prevent train collisions, are simply not installed and operable on all of the train lines, despite an EU-funded project to deliver such systems which was started in 2014.
+The Tempi crash showcased egregious and long-standing gaps and mismanagement in the Greek railways system, which is paltry by European standards.
+Such shortcomings include poorly trained rail system staff, tracks in disrepair, lack of fail-safe systems – both electronic and manual – inoperable radio systems and years of underfunding.
+But the spotlight fell particularly on the fact that the traffic control and signaling systems, which are designed to prevent train collisions, were simply not installed or inoperable on large stretches of tracks, despite an EU-funded project to deliver such systems which was started in 2014.

 Even after Tempi, reforms have lagged.
-In December 2023, an EU prosecutor charged 18 Greek public officials with subsidy fraud related to the improper execution of these contracts.
-The government has not taken up the investigation.
+In December 2023, an EU prosecutor charged 18 public officials in the country with subsidy fraud related to the improper execution of these contracts.
+The Greek government has not taken up the investigation.

-And today several parts of the regional rail line are still missing this critical traffic control and signaling system, which is required under European Union law.
-According to In.gr, the sections of rail line from Kiato to Ano Liosia, from Renti to the Athens Railway Station, and from the Athens Railway Station to the Three Bridges station, have signaling systems that are either inoperable or nonexistent.
+Even today, several parts of the railroad system are still missing this critical traffic control and signaling system, which is required under European Union law.
+According to In.gr, the sections of suburban rail line from Kiato to Ano Liosia, from Renti to the Athens Railway Station, and from the latter to the Tris Gefyres (Three Bridges) station, have signaling systems that are either inoperable or nonexistent.

-After the Agioi Anargyros incident, the reports cited a mistake by the stationmaster at the Acharnes railway station.
-The Hellenic Railway Organisation of Greece (OSE) promised to “further enhance the training of staff in order to prevent individual errors.”
-The train drivers’ union stated that individual responsibility had avoided the crash and emphasized the signaling system was not operable at the place where the incident happened.
+After the Aghii Anargyri incident, reports initially centered on a mistake by the station master at the Acharnes railway station.
+The state-run Hellenic Railway Organization (OSE) at the time promised to “further enhance the training of staff in order to prevent individual errors.”
+The train drivers’ union stated that individual responsibility had avoided the crash, and emphasized that the signaling system was not operable at the place where the incident happened.

-On September 24, Christos Staikouras, Minister of Infrastructure and Transport, spoke to parliament about actions taken to reform and modernize the railway sector and improve train safety in Greece.
-Beginning by saying “I am not here to sugar-coat things.
+Beginning by saying, “I am not here to sugar-coat things.
 Nor am I here to claim that all the problems have been solved,” he detailed several projects on the rails.
 He stated the signaling system on the Athens to Thessaloniki line, on which the Tempi crash occurred, was upgraded and fully working for a brief period of time.
-But a portion of rail from Domokos to Larissa on which the systems had just been installed were then completely destroyed by the storm “Daniel” in September 2023.
+But a portion of rail from Domokos to Larissa on which the systems had just been installed were then completely destroyed by the storm front “Daniel” in September 2023.

 Even in sections where the remote signaling systems are installed, there are still often malfunctions, and In.gr reports that conductors have complained many times in recent years that light signals are broken.